rdatools/rdaensemble/README.md

 except they also include the energy of the plan.
 The metric names are descriptive.

-In addition the the CSV file, there is a companion JSON file with metadata about the scores.
+There is also a companion JSON file with metadata about the scores.

 ## Naming Conventions